amazon-archives/aws-record-generator-rails/README.md

 Additionally a number of options may be attached as a comma seperated list to the field:

-Option Name | aws-record option
+Field Option Name | aws-record option
 ---------------- | -------------
 `hkey` | marks an attribute as a hash_key
 `rkey` | marks an attribute as a range_key